 In a world of divisive politics, orange presidents and Brex-shit, we can at least agree on one thing.
 Garden gnomes are tacky.

 Christmas 2016.
 A red-hatted gnome appeared among the Agapanthus in the front garden.
-Solar powered fairy lights glowed around him as if he were on a stage.
+Solar powered fairy lights glowed around him.
+As if he were on a stage.
 Which, in a way, he was.

-In a Disney-style moment, my resolve dissolved.
+In a Disney-style moment, my resolve crumbled.

 Gnome puns.
-That was his shtick.
+That was to be his shtick.

 I checked no one was around outside before climbing over the bushes.
 I pushed the sign firmly into the ground.